gvwilson/sensibleadventures/cloudherd/reboot.md

     is to Indy.

-* Grappa Gas (Gastric Discomfort): an old man; full of stories, argues constantly with his son Dis; a rebel (partly because he's naturally contrary, partly to give him something to argue about with his son).
+* Grappa Gas (Gastric Discomfort): an old man; full of stories, argues constantly with his son Dis; a loyalist (partly to give him something to argue about with his son).
   * Excited about rebuilding Stale's fish pond; wants to believe the rebellion can still succeed so that he can do that.

 * Aft (Disgusting Aftertaste): a grown man; Grappa Gas's father and Young Gas's father.
 Had a crush on Indy when younger; makes no secret of the fact that he thinks he'd be a better mayor.
-He supports the king (mostly because his father is a rebel), which is partly why Shudarga picks him as a victim.
+He supports Shudarga (mostly because his father is a loyalist), and feels betrayed when Shudarga shows up and acts like a conqueror.
   * Has stayed behind in Stale because there's a baby on the way.
     (Mention his wife, Weakens Eyesight, but she's not a character.)